Lifetime ISA vs Help to Buy ISA: Which is best for you?

 The government will boost your savings by 25%

-You have the choice to deposit the full £4,000 in one go or add it gradually throughout the year
+Deposit the full £4,000 in one go or add it gradually throughout the year

 You can use it to buy a home worth up to £450,000, anywhere in the UK

-The government bonus is paid into the LISA monthly, meaning you’ll earn interest or investment returns on the government’s top up as well as your savings
+The government bonus is paid into the LISA monthly, meaning you’ll earn interest or investment returns on the government’s top-up as well as your savings

 Cons